jmaas/splunk-configs-clustering/docs/setup-index-cluster.md

 -------------
 Some useful commands to verify the health and/or configuration of the indexer cluster:
 - splunk cluster commands: `splunk help cluster`
-- cluster health: `splunk show cluster-status`
+- cluster health, run from the cluster master: `splunk show cluster-status`
-- list cluster peers: `splunk list cluster-peers`
+- list cluster peers, run from the cluster master: `splunk list cluster-peers`
 - cluster configuration: `splunk list cluster-config`